-They may also order tests to check for signs of periodontitis may also be recommended.
-This may be done by X-ray or periodontal probing, using an instrument that measures pocket depths around a tooth.
+They may also order tests to check for signs of periodontitis.
+This can be done by X-ray or periodontal probing using an instrument that measures pocket depths around a tooth.

-If diagnosis happens early, and if treatment is prompt and proper, a person may be able to treat gingivitis at home with good oral hygiene.
+If diagnosis happens early and treatment is prompt and proper, a person may be able to treat gingivitis at home with good oral hygiene.

-Treatment involves care by a dental professional, and follow-up procedures carried out by the patient at home.
+Treatment often involves care by a dental professional and follow-up procedures that the patient carries out at home.

 Professional dental care

 A dental professional may initially carry out scaling.
 This is so they can remove excess plaque and tartar.
-This can be uncomfortable, especially if tartar build-up is extensive, or the gums are very sensitive.
+This can be uncomfortable, especially if the tartar buildup is extensive or the gums are sensitive.

-- brush teeth at least twice a day.
+- brushing teeth at least twice a day

-- floss teeth at least once a day
+- flossing teeth at least once a day

-- regularly rinse mouth with an antiseptic mouthwash
+- regularly rinsing the mouth with an antiseptic mouthwash

-Treating gingivitis and following the dental health professional’s instructions can normally prevent complications.
+Treating gingivitis and following the dental health professional’s instructions can typically prevent complications.

-However, without treatment, gum disease can spread and affect tissue, teeth, and bones if a person does not treat it.
+However, gum disease can spread and affect tissue, teeth, and bones if a person does not treat it.